 Christopher Lee has enjoyed a successful 20+ year career in the sports and entertainment sponsorship industry.
 A well-respected industry leader, Lee is one of the few brand-side sponsorship experts that can activate a three-pronged approach to sponsorship marketing.
 Lee was recognized for his career efforts as a member of the SportsBusiness Journal’s 2019 Forty under 40 class.
 During his tenure at U.S. Bank, Lee has developed a new experiential marketing team and leads the corporate events team that oversees all major internal and external events for the bank.
 Lee recently completed a very successful activation of the Super Bowl at U.S. Bank Stadium and NCAA Men’s Final Four.
 Prior to joining U.S. Bank, Lee was the Director of Brand Partnerships and Social Engagement at San Francisco-based Esurance.
 And before that, he was an integral member of the sponsorship, sales, and marketing team at the pre-championship Golden State Warriors.
 Lee also serves on the Board of Directors of Juma Ventures, an non-profit organization based in San Francisco whose mission is to break the cycle of poverty by paving the way to work, education, and financial capability for youth across America.
 Lee received his bachelor’s degree in Communications at San Diego State University, and a MA in Sport Management at the University of San Francisco.

-Stacy McCorkle serves as the Director of Community Relations for the San Francisco 49ers and is entering her 8th season with the team.
-She is the driving force behind the 49ers community outreach efforts for players, their families, team ownership, front office executives, and staff — formulating the vision and programming for their partnerships with community-based organizations.
-In her role, she has directed over $2.5 million in social justice funding, oversees over 100 events, programs, and activations annually, and influences thousands of hours of service throughout the Bay Area each year.
+Stacy McCorkle served as the Senior Director of Community Relations for the San Francisco 49ers.
+She was the driving force behind the 49ers community outreach efforts for players, their families, team ownership, front office executives, and staff — formulating the vision and programming for their partnerships with community-based organizations.
+In her role, she directed over $2.5 million in social justice funding, oversaw over 100 events, programs, and activations annually, and influenced thousands of hours of service throughout the Bay Area each year.
 During her tenure with the team, the 49ers were awarded 2015 ESPN Humanitarian Awards Sport Team of the Year and 2017 Beyond Sport Team of the Year.
 With nearly 20 years of experience in the social impact sector, her career has included nonprofit, sports commission, and agency roles.
 She holds an MA in Sport Management from the University of San Francisco and a BA in Communication from the University of California at Davis, where she was a Division I gymnast, two-time All American, and USA Gymnastics Collegiate National Champion on the Balance Beam.